Simon-Hoffmann/MQTT-Client-Adafruit-Metro-M4-Airlift-Lite/README.md

 A MQTT Client which:
   - Publishes and subscribes to feeds
-  - Has a temperature, humidtity and motion sensor
+  - Has a temperature, humidity and motion sensor
   - Can toggle a sensor remotely through subscribed feed (Motion sensor)

 ### Publishing